jonwingfield/personal-calendar/README.md

 - **Month View Calendar**: Navigate through months with a clean, intuitive interface
 - **Task Management**: Add, edit, and delete tasks with ease
-- **Drag & Drop**: Reschedule tasks by dragging them to different days
+- **Drag & Drop**: Reschedule tasks by dragging them to different days (supports mouse, touch, and keyboard)
 - **Categories**: Organize tasks with color-coded categories (Work, Personal, Health, Shopping, Social, Other)
 - **SQLite Database**: Local data storage with no external dependencies
 - **Responsive Design**: Works on desktop and mobile devices